-- You may need a permit from the city – If you are renting out your space “illegally” without a permit, insurance companies can refuse to pay for a claim related to an Airbnb stay.
+If you’re renting out your space “illegally” without a permit, insurance companies may refuse to pay for a claim related to an Airbnb stay

 Once you have verified those two points, you’re ready to list your property online, and making sure you’re properly insured is the next step.

 As the host, you’ll need to have your own Airbnb insurance for guests (also referred to as short-term rental insurance).